+Evening Commitments

-Evening Commitments As dance majors, students are required to maintain an active performance schedule.
+As dance majors, students are required to maintain an active performance schedule.
 When not performing, one is often called upon to fulfill technical production duties for concerts.
-Students MUST be available for rehearsals, production obligations, and performances during evenings without putting academic coursework in jeopardy due to absence from courses that meet at night.
-STUDENTS ARE ADVISED NOT TO COMMIT TO EXTRACURRICULAR ACTIVITIES THAT WILL COMPROMISE THEIR ABILITY TO MEET COURSEWORK DEMANDS, REHEARSAL AND PERFORMANCE SCHEDULES IN THE DANCE PROGRAM.
+Students MUST be available for rehearsals, production obligations, and performances during evenings.
+Students are advised to avoid registering for evening liberal arts classes; in such cases when this cannot be avoided, students are advised to inform instructors in advance of absences so as not to jeopardize their academic coursework.
+STUDENTS ARE ADVISED NOT TO COMMIT TO OUTSIDE WORK AND/OR EXTRACURRICULAR ACTIVITIES THAT WILL COMPROMISE THEIR ABILITY TO MEET COURSEWORK DEMANDS, REHEARSAL AND PERFORMANCE SCHEDULES IN THE DANCE PROGRAM.

-Policy For Nudity And Smoking All issues of nudity or smoking in rehearsals and performances (including special effects) must be approved by the instructor in collaboration with the chair in order to make sure the conditions comply with departmental policies.
+Policy For Nudity And Smoking

+All issues of nudity or smoking in rehearsals and performances (including special effects) must be approved by the instructor in collaboration with the chair in order to make sure the conditions comply with departmental policies.

 Nudity during performance may be permitted if it is essential to the conception of the dance, but it may not be gratuitous.
 Dancers cannot be required to perform in the nude.
-The Chair/Artistic Director is the final arbiter of taste and adherence to the departmental policy.
+The chair/artistic director is the final arbiter of taste and adherence to the departmental policy.
 If nudity is to occur, the Department will post a sign in the theater lobby and box office window so that patrons with sensitivity to nudity may be apprised.